brahimab8/stm32-power-scope/docs/usb_cdc_setup.md

 ### Expected behavior

 * One line per frame: `seq`, `ts_ms`, `len`, `gap`.
-  *`gap > 1` implies at least gap−1 frames were missed on the host side (e.g., backlog overran and oldest were dropped).*
+  *`gap > 1` implies at least gap−1 frames were dropped on the device TX ring under back-pressure.*
 * Closing the port drops **DTR** → stream pauses; reopening resumes.
 * Mid-stream opens auto-**resync** on the 2-byte magic (`A5 5A` on the wire).